 Using Fear Motivation Correctly

-Some managers are sometimes guilty of overusing (and even abusing) this fear of loss motivation; unable to discern who will respond to it best, they instead try to instill fear in all of the employees across the board.
-Of course, this demotivates those that are not motivated by fear.
+Some managers are sometimes guilty of abusing this fear of loss motivation.
+They are unable to discern who will respond to it best.
+They instead try to instill fear in all of the employees across the board.
+Of course, this de-motivates those that are not motivated by fear.

 See the difference?
 No threats. you are just communicating to them what they could potentially lose.